garandrew102/WynWeatherSiteChallenge/README.md

 * Put today's date in an h1 tag.
 * Make a form element (you can leave the form `action` set to `#`)
 * Make a text input with a label that represents the city the user wants the weather for.
 (Give the input a placeholder value of "Miami").
 * Make a button to submit the form.
-When the form submits, the url should change to say `?city=Miami` at the end.
+When the form submits, the url should change to say `?city=Miami` at the end (Or whatever the user currently has typed into the input).
 * Place the date, temperature, and description of the weather each in its own div (_We don't need the page to be accurate.
 Just make up values_).

 ### CSS